 The device is priced at Rs.
 18499 for 16GB variant and Rs.
 19.999 for the 32GB variant.
 As has been seen earlier the device has been launched exclusively on Indian e-retailer Flipkart.

-21MP 5MP Camera with Dual LED flash for FHD Recording
+21MP and 5MP Camera with Dual LED flash offers quality like a DSLR

 Moto X Play comes with a 21MP Sony sensor with f/2.0 aperture and dual tone LED flash.
 The camera app can be launched by just twisting your wrist from anywhere in the UI whether the phone is locked or unlocked.
 A double twist changes between rear and front camera.
 Motorola has made the camera app pretty simple yet standard.
 There are not too many options here other than the basic ones.
 But you can always download a better app from the app store.